List of United States Navy aircraft wings: Carrier Air Wings 20 December 1963 to present

 Tail codes with a first letter "A" denote Atlantic Fleet airwings, while "N" denotes Pacific Fleet airwings.

+Air Task Groups (ATG) and Antisubmarine Carrier Air Groups (CVSG) 1951-1975

+First in the 1950s and then in the 1960s two different unique types of Air Groups were formed or established.
+Beginning in 1951 temporary Air Task Groups (ATG) were formed to address a shortage of Carrier Air Groups, and beginning in 1960 specialized Carrier Air Groups were established as Antisubmarine Carrier Air Groups (CVSG) to operate from WWII Essex class aircraft carriers which were newly converted to serve as specialized Antisubmarine Aircraft Carriers (CVS).

 Air Task Groups October 1951 to 19 January 1959

 Two "Air Task Groups" (ATG) were formed in 1951 to address a shortage of Carrier Air Groups (CVG)s needed for Korean War operations.
 The number of CVGs was statutorily limited but the Navy needed more of them, the solution was to form two "temporary task groups" by reassigning squadrons from existing CVGs and using them to form an ATG.
 This reduced the number of squadrons in those CVGs from the then typical five total VF/VA squadrons to four total VF/VA squadrons but it gave the Navy two more "CVGs".
 They were CVGs in every respect but in name but as temporary task groups they were neither formerly established or disestablished, instead they were "formed" and "disbanded."
 Though the two ATGs were initially created in response to the Korean War they outlasted the war operating until the end of the decade and they were joined after the war in 1955 by six more ATGs.

 Air Task Groups (ATG).
 Two ATGs were formed in 1951 and six more in 1955.
 They were all disbanded by 1959.